 Try these sober party activities:

-- Host a BBQ, and play outdoors games like corn hole and bocce ball.
+- Host a BBQ, and play outdoor games like corn hole and bocce ball

 7. Take the Party Outside

-If house parties remind you of your drinking days, move your party elsewhere!
-You don’t have to literally go outdoors, but it does help to get out of the house.
+If house parties remind you of your drinking days, move your party elsewhere.
+You don’t have to go outdoors literally, but it does help to get out of the house.
 Go bowling, take a cooking class with a big group of friends, check out the nearest swim club and enjoy a pool party, or take a hike in a national park.
 You’ll enjoy the change of scenery and won’t think twice about alcohol or drugs.

 Taking on a party can be daunting to anyone recovering from alcohol or drug abuse, but you don’t have to avoid social gatherings forever.
-Find your strength by attending group therapy and working with the team of professionals as part of a treatment program at Washburn House.
+Find your strength by attending group therapy and working with a team of professionals as part of a treatment program at Washburn House.
 We’ll help you establish the support system you need to tackle stressful and fun situations alike.
 Call 855.298.3104 to get started on the road to recovery.